network-analytics/https-notif-c-collector/README.md

     - `libgnutls28-dev libgcrypt20`: dependencies for libmicrohttpd TLS module (tested on `Ubuntu`)

 ## Build & install
 To build the project and test example clients, just `make` on root folder.
-Il will compile with gcc all dependences and the clients.
+Il will compile with gcc all dependencies and the clients.

 ### Installing
 To install the library on a machine, run `make install` with sudo and `export.sh` without sudo.
 Export script will export the LD_LIBRARY_PATH on user space.